Sundergarh

 Sundargarh is a town in Sundergarh district of the Indian state of Odisha.
-As of 2011 census, the municipality had a population of 45,036.
+As of the 2011 census, the municipality had a population of 45,036.
 Sundargarh is recognized as an industrial district in Odisha.
 Steel, fertilizer, cement, ferrovanadium, machine-building, glass, china-clay plants and factories, and spinning mills are some of the major industries of this district.
 Sundargarh occupies a prominent position in the mineral map of Odisha and is rich in iron ore, limestone, and manganese.